 As Behind the Scenes travelers explore the world with us and meet our old friends and new acquaintances, they make wonderful connections everywhere!
 The local people show touching generosity and goodwill.
 And we’re all welcomed into homes, studios, offices, markets, shops, and schools.
-Often when we visit a school, and start talking with teachers and school principals, we discover a pressing need for BTSA Help projects and/or donations of supplies.
+Often when we visit a school, and start talking with teachers and principals, we discover a pressing need for BTSA Help projects and/or donations of supplies.

-The West African school visits can warm your heart, and break it too: classrooms are crowded beyond belief.
+The West African school visits can warm your heart, and break it too.
+Classrooms are crowded beyond belief.
 Students often lack basics such as books and chalkboards.
 Sometimes students must sit on the floor or the ground because there are not enough chairs or desks.
 Or there is no bathroom, as you will see in the story below.

 Our generous travelers have taken up the call, and on every trip, they bring school supplies and books that the group delivers to one of three schools we have adopted in West Africa.
 Naturally we are aware that these efforts are the proverbial ‘drop in a bucket,’ but donations have been received with heartfelt gratitude by the teachers and principals, and with joy by the students.

-We also have recently partnered with the California-based Olive Seed NGO to bring books to Morocco’s remote villages in the high Atlas Mountains.
+We have also recently partnered with the California-based Olive Seed NGO to bring books to Morocco’s remote villages in the high Atlas Mountains.
 The dynamic OliveSeed founder Barb Mackraz started Morocco Library Project (MLP) in January 2014.
 Libraries are primarily in Amazigh (Berber) communities in desert and mountain areas.
 Collaboration with teachers and students helps to understand the local context, and thus to curate an enjoyable collection for them.
 Working with after-school English clubs, they also co-develop project-based programs including creative writing and the collection of oral stories.

 We gave Mr. Sy the many pens, pencils, notebooks, and so forth that people had brought to donate.
 Of course he was very happy, and very touched by their generosity.
 He impressed us all with his sincerity and devotion to his students.